cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter6.typ

   caption: [Train history of the neural network model in the isotropic case.
 As it can be seen there is no sign of overfitting.]
 )<fig:train_history_isotropic>

 @fig:train_history_isotropic shows the evolution of the Mean Absolute Error (MAE) for both the training and validation sets across epochs.
-Overall, both curves exhibit a consistent downward trend, indicating that the model is effectively learning and improving its predictive accuracy over time.
+Overall, both curves exhibit a consistent downward trend, indicating that the model is effectively learning and improving its predictive accuracy over epochs.
 The validation MAE closely follows the training MAE throughout the training process, with only minor fluctuations.
 This behavior suggests that the model is not overfitting and is generalizing well to unseen data.
 The slight oscillations observed in the validation curve are expected due to the stochastic nature of training with a small batch size.
 Notably, even in the later epochs, the validation MAE continues to improve, albeit at a slower rate, indicating that the model may not have fully converged.

 //Presentar las graficas que muestran los valores del phi_K predicho con los datos combinatoriales.

 == Results of the cubic model<sec:cubic_results>

-In the case of cubic solids, only one model was trained: a big neural network with as architecture represented in the following piece of code:
+In the case of cubic solids, only one model was trained: a feed-forward neural network with an architecture represented in the following piece of code:

 #figure(
   table(